-Stirling Highland Games is Stirling’s leading annual cultural outdoor sporting event.
-We have a dedicated volunteer committee and group that share a passion to provide visitors with an amazing cultural experience whilst delivering a professional sporting competition.
+Stirling Highland Games is Stirling’s leading annual outdoor cultural sporting event.
+We have a dedicated volunteer committee and group that share a passion to provide visitors with an amazing authentic cultural experience whilst delivering a professional sporting competition.

 Stirling welcomes visitors from all over the world, to enjoy watching our traditional Highland games competitions, taste some of Scotland’s award-winning food and drink produce and experience some creative arts performances.

 Visitors can also enjoy an arts and crafts market, an on-site heritage tour, and some activities challenges for the kids including visitor races on the track.